Detailed development application information is available on the City of Toronto website: Application Information Centre

 Part of the University of St. Michael's College campus, the existing 1969 building housing the humanities and social sciences book collections, as well as study spaces, doesn't properly serve the needs of the 5,000 students on campus.
 The existing 700 residence beds are below the standard level provided by other academic institutions.
 The University is exploring the options to modernize the design of the library, increase study areas and the number of residence beds, add conference space, retail options and staff office spaces.

-A design concept is planned for Fall 2024, with a rezoning application to be submitted to the Ciy in Winter 2024.
+A design concept was released in October 2024, with demolition of the existing building and the creation of modernized library and event spaces with a student residence tower on the east half of the property.
+A rezoning application will be submitted to the City in Winter 2024.
 The rezoning application process and community engagement phase will continue through until Spring 2025.
 Details at https://library.stmikes.utoronto.ca/about/rezoning/?_gl=1*1wmgm9x*_ga*MTUzMjI0NTA0NC4xNzIwNjQ4OTEx*_ga_VK8T6600SF*MTcyMDY0ODkxMC4xLjAuMTcyMDY0ODkxMC4wLjAuMA..

 Part of the University of St. Michael's College campus, the existing 1969 building housing the humanities and social sciences book collections, as well as study spaces, doesn't properly serve the needs of the 5,000 students on campus.
 The existing 700 residence beds are below the standard level provided by other academic institutions.
 The University is exploring the options to modernize the design of the library, increase study areas and the number of residence beds, add conference space, retail options and staff office spaces.